sniggle/joomla-bootstrap4-template/README.md

 Various components and modules have been integrated into the template.
 Therefore you don't need to create overrides.
 Just install the template and try it out.

+### How it works & supported Joomla!
+UI elements
+The template is based on the standard Bootstrap 4 look & feel and uses HTML overrides for the Joomla! user interface elements where possible.
+For forms we added a little javascript to add the missing CSS classes to avoid core-hacks.
+The following user interface elements are supported right now:
+* com_content --> Articles
+* com_contact --> Contacts
+* com_finder --> Smart Search
+* com_users --> Users
+* mod_breadcrumbs --> Breadcrumb Navigation
+* mod_finder --> Smart Search Module
+* mod_languages --> Language Switcher
+* mod_menu --> Menu Navigation
+* and a lot of other ui elements like System Messages, Pagination, etc.
+You can also check the details here: https://github.com/sniggle/joomla-bootstrap4-template/tree/master/bootstrap4/html If you are missing components, modules or other UI elements, which are not compatible with bootstrap 4, just let us know.
+We can then add them and provide a new version of the template..com/sniggle/joomla-bootstrap4-template/tree/master/bootstrap4/html
+If you are missing components, modules or other UI elements, which are not compatible with bootstrap 4, just let us know.
+We can then add them and provide a new version of the template.

+### jQuery compatibility
+The minimal jQuery version required for Bootstrap 4 (Alpha 5) is 1.9.1.
+Joomla!
+3.6.4 shipps with jQuery v1.12.4.
+Therefore you don't need to worry about jQuery version conflicts.
+The template just uses the Joomla! jQuery.
+For the ones who are interested in the details: Just check the Bootstrap 4 Javascript dependencies here: https://v4-alpha.getbootstrap.com/getting-started/javascript/#dependencies

+### Bootstrap 2 and Bootstrap 4 in one site?
+As Joomla!
+3 shipps with Bootstrap 2.3.2, it automatically loads the bootstrap framework where needed.
+The Javascript files of Bootstrap 2 and Bootstrap 4 loaded at the same time can result in strange UI behaviors. (e.g. Dropdowns don't load correctly or after several seconds, etc.)
+To avoid this conflict we developed a little plugin to disable the Joomla!
+UI Bootstrap version in the frontend of your site.
+Just get it here https://github.com/sniggle/joomla-disable-jui-bootstrapand and install it with the template to have the best user experience.

 ## Demo of this template
 You just want to have a look how the Joomla!
 Boostrap4 template works?
 Just visit https://www.theaterverein-mastershausen.de/.
 The site is using our template.